Relationship of Donald Trump and Jeffrey Epstein: Early years (1980s–1992)

-Florida businessman George Houraney and Jill Harth, who had been a couple for 12 years, ran a pin-up girl beauty competition called American Dream Calendar Girls.
+Florida businessman George Houraney and Jill Harth, a long-term couple, ran a pin-up girl beauty competition called American Dream Calendar Girls.
 In December 1992, they sought out Trump as an investor and met with him in Manhattan.
 Trump openly expressed his sexual interest in Harth, allegedly groping her and telling Houraney "I'm going to go after her".
+(At this time, Houraney and Harth had been a couple for over a decade.)
 Harth also recalled Trump saying: "I'd like to see the quality of the girls" in the competition.
 The following month, they reached a deal, and Trump invited them to Mar-a-Lago with a number of the models, where he allegedly groped Harth again.
 Houraney said he brought 28 people he described as "girls" to the property at Trump's request in order to host a private "calendar girl" event exclusively for Trump and Epstein.
 The American Dream competition was held at Trump Castle in Atlantic City in November 1993.
 Trump refused to sign a contract beforehand; afterward, the venue claimed it had lost money and that it would no longer host the event.
-Houraney sued Trump in 1995 over the business deal, claiming he'd been cheated out of a $250,000 fee as well as potential millions of dollars in future business.
+Houraney sued Trump in 1995 over the business deal, claiming he had been cheated out of a $250,000 fee as well as potential millions of dollars in future business.
 In 1997, Harth (who was by then married to Houraney) sued Trump for sexual misconduct.
 Later in 1997, Houraney settled with Trump; as part of their settlement, Harth dropped her lawsuit.
 Houraney and Harth then divorced, and Trump invited Houraney to his Mar-a-Lago Christmas party that year.

 Trump-Maples wedding, Stacey Williams allegations (1993)

 Model Stacey Williams said that, upon arriving at the Trump Tower in 1993, Trump and Epstein touched her while trading smiles.
 She told The Guardian in 2024 that "It became very clear then that he and Donald were really, really good friends and spent a lot of time together."
 She described the incident as a "twisted game" between Trump and Epstein.
 Epstein attended Trump's wedding to Marla Maples in the Plaza Hotel.
 Later that year, Epstein went to a Harley-Davidson Cafe with Trump and his children.
 There are photographs of both interactions.

-"When we bet that Marla Maples was pregnant, I lost and sent him 10,000 dollars of baby food," Epstein wrote to a reporter in 2015.
-Maples gave birth to Tiffany Trump in October 1993.
-Epstein was photographed alongside Trump and a 12-year-old Ivanka Trump at Manhattan's Harley Davidson cafe on October 19, 1993.
+In 2015, Epstein wrote to a reporter, "When we bet that Marla Maples was pregnant [Maples gave birth to Tiffany Trump in October 1993], I lost and sent him 10,000 dollars of baby food."
+Epstein was photographed alongside Trump and Trump's 12-year-old daughter Ivanka at Manhattan's Harley Davidson cafe on October 19, 1993.